abe-winter/arbout/README.md

 # Arbout

-Arbout is a database & differential search engine for arbitration outcomes.
+Arbout is a database & differential privacy search engine for arbitration outcomes.

 There's a live server hosted at [arbout.org](https://arbout.org).